 Nashor's Tooth: 80 AP, 50% Attack Speed, 20% Cooldown Reduction

-Passive: Basic attacks deal bonus magical damage based on the amount of AP.
+Passive: Basic attacks deal bonus magic damage based on the amount of AP.

-A hybrid item used by champions that deal both kinds of damage - physical and magical.
-It works best on Diana and Kayle since both of them can benefit from huge attack speed boost and its passive.
-This item is a decent pick up on any AP Carry but works wonders on those who have lock down abilities.
+A hybrid item used by champions that deal with both kinds of damage - physical and magical.
+It works best on Diana and Kayle since both of them can benefit from a huge attack speed boost and its passive.
+This item is a decent pick up on any AP Carry but works wonders on those who have lockdown abilities.

 If you want to know more about equipment in the League but you are interested in rather defensive sections like Magic Resist or need to know more about utility - follow links below.

-Our LoL damage equipment guide is over but you can find more text and articles at our blog page.
-If you want to learn about items in TFT, item build, lanes, picks and counters make sure to check it out in the link below.
+Our LoL damage equipment guide is over but you can find more text and articles on our blog page.
+If you want to learn about items in TFT, item build, lanes, picks, and counters make sure to check it out in the link below.

 All right reserved.
 No registered trademarks of Riot Games.